jakesgit/progthings/README.md

-# Zumo Search and Rescue Report
+# Zumo Search and Rescue Assignment
 ### Tasks Achieved
 Out of the tasks that were outlined in the brief, my robot successfully completed the following:
 •	Task 1